Rethinking and Improving Natural Language Generation with Layer-Wise Multi-View Decoding: Analysis

 \subsection{Case Study}

 In Figure~\ref{fig:example}, we list some examples from DE-EN and COCO to analyze how our approach improves the baseline.
 The examples show that our approach does not alter the structure of the output sentence significantly compared to the baselines.
 The reason is that our approach can be seen as an extension for fine-tuning existing models.
 However, our approach can capture more detailed information about the source sequence.
 For example, in machine translation, our approach enables the model to use words that are more precise, including verb forms, and singulars/plurals, especially when the baseline is unable to choose a proper word to continue the sentence, e.g., repetition.
 For the image captioning, our approach helps the model to generate more detailed captions in colors (e.g., \textit{pink} umbrella) and attributes (e.g., \textit{rainy} street), for each object.
+As we can see, the case study further proves our arguments and the effectiveness of the proposed approach.